-Managing people is an art that takes a lifetime to learn.
-And the contact center is even more complex than people: the field of management at the intersection of mathematics (waiting lines and WFM), IT and psychology (from sales to staff retention).
-The good news is that a set of simple principles can be formulated for the management of CC, which the author and his colleagues discovered by stepping on their own rake.
+Managing people is an art that is studied for a lifetime.
+And a contact center is even more complex than people: a management area at the intersection of mathematics (waiting queues and WFM), IT and psychology (from sales to employee retention).
+The good news is that a contact center manager can formulate a set of simple principles that the author and his colleagues discovered, stepping on their own rakes.
 The list, of course, contains the necessary, but not sufficient.
-Collected main.
-Filmed based on real events.
+We have collected the main things.
+Based on real events.

-- The best friends of the head of the contact center are the head of the HR department, the chief accountant and the head of the secretariat.
+- The best friends of a contact center manager are the head of the HR department, the chief accountant, and the head of the secretariat.
 HR knows where the people are, the accountant knows where the money is, the secretary knows everything about everyone.
-Be friends with them.
+Form a strong alliance with them.

-- Be basicly literate in the technical aspects of CC management.
-Know the characteristics of the software and hardware complex: how many places it supports maximum, what communication channels and to what extent it uses, what codecs and protocols are used for data transfer, what are the features of specific implementations of Preview/Progressive/Predictive modes and MIA/LOA algorithms, etc. Minimum – you can shine at meetings, maximum – you will not lose half of the incoming traffic in A-blocks.
+- Be fundamentally competent in the technical aspects of managing a contact center.
+Understand the characteristics of the software-hardware complex: its maximum capacity, the communication channels and amount it utilizes, which codecs and protocols are used for data transmission, the uniqueness of specific implementations of the Preview/Progressive/Predictive modes and the MIA/LOA algorithms, etc. At the very least, this knowledge will let you shine in meetings; at most, it will prevent you from losing half of the incoming traffic due to A-blocks.

-- In a good way, don’t trust programmers.
-These guys are able to do a lot for a company or a contact center, but they have a lot of tasks and they can make mistakes (and they don’t know the formulas for calculating KPI CC).
-Check each new report until the length of the audio recording of the conversation and Talk+Hold match.
+- In the best sense, don’t trust programmers.
+These guys are capable of doing a lot for the company or contact center, but they have a heap of tasks and they can make mistakes in a mundane way (plus they don’t know the KPI calculation formulas for the CC).
+Verify every new report right down to matching the length of the call recording and Talk+Hold.
 Time the post-call with a stopwatch.
-Check call details with provider billings.
-Carefully accept the work of the IT department.
+Reconcile call details with the provider’s billings.
+Thoroughly accept the IT department’s work.

-- Never use summary reports without the ability to check the details for them.
-Programmers are not only talented guys, but also save their time: some of the data in the summary report may well be displayed not from the actual situation, but from some temporary storage, to which the unoptimized SQL query is slowly working out.
-Always check the summary data with the details and only then include them in the report for your boss.
+- Never rely on consolidated reports without the ability to verify their detailed data.
+Software developers are not only talented people, but they also save their time: some data in the summarized report can be displayed not from the actual situation, but from some unknown temporal storage that an unoptimized SQL query slowly processes.
+Always cross-verify your summarized data with the detailed ones before including them in the report for your boss.

-- Avoid rounding in reports, even if required by an internal or external customer.
-There should be two columns: with rounded numbers and without rounding – for verification.
-Rounding errors are one of the most common errors in the preparation of CC reporting.
-If a column gets in the way, you can hide it in Excel.
-But always leave unrounded in the report.
+- Never allow rounding in reports, even if it’s demanded by an internal or external client.
+There should be two columns: one with rounded numbers and one without for verification purposes.
+Incorrect rounding is one of the most common mistakes in contact center reporting.
+If a column is obtrusive, you can hide it using Excel.
+But always keep the unrounded figures in the report.

-- If you are preparing a report, a commercial proposal or an explanatory note, remember: you are writing them so that someone will read and understand.
-Therefore, save your partner’s brain, do not make puzzles.
-UTZ according to COPC and UTZ according to ISO18295, just like ACW (Average Contact Waiting) and ACW (After Contact Work) are not the same, although the abbreviations are the same.
-Explain the ambiguous and incomprehensible, add units of measurement to the column headings.
-A good report or presentation does not require clarifying questions about the content, but only about the conclusions.
+- If you are preparing a report, commercial proposal, or explanatory note, remember: a leader writes them for someone to read and understand.
+Therefore, spare your partner’s mind, do not puzzle them.
+UTZ by COPC and UTZ by ISO18295, as well as ACW (Average Contact Waiting) and ACW (After Contact Work) – are not the same, although abbreviations are identical.
+Explain anything ambiguous or unclear, add units of measure in column headings.
+A good report or presentation does not require clarifying questions regarding the content, only about the conclusions.

-- Prepare management documents for your department only yourself, do not download ready-made, do not ask colleagues to share.
-First, there is a 90% chance of copying someone else’s mistake.
-Secondly, if you describe in detail the duties of a supervisor, there will be more than 50 (fifty) of them.
-Where can you find such a detailed job description template?
-At the same time, CI is a reason to ask a person for his work.
-Therefore, do not be lazy.
+- Prepare managerial documents for your department by yourself, don’t download a ready-made one, don’t ask colleagues to share.
+First, there’s a 90% chance you’ll copy someone else’s mistake.
+Second, if you detail the responsibilities of the supervisor, you’ll get more than 50 (fifty).
+Where will you find such a detailed job description sample?
+Meanwhile, the job description is the basis to hold a person accountable for their work.
+So don’t be lazy.

-- Gossip and rumors in women’s groups are a common occurrence.
-It is practically useless to fight, but do not allow gossip in front of you and do not gossip yourself.
-From false or unconfirmed information, only false decisions are obtained.
-If you are acting on a lie, then you are lying to yourself.
+- Gossip and rumors in female collectives – a common occurrence.
+Fighting it is almost futile, but do not tolerate gossip in your presence and don’t indulge in it yourself.
+False or unconfirmed information only leads to false decisions.
+If you act based on lies, then you are deceiving yourself.

-- Your unbelief is the basis of your peaceful rest.
-After all, at three o’clock on New Year’s Eve they can be pulled out of a nightclub and taken to the office to fix the problem.
-Do not believe the reports that everything is fine, demand to show evidence.
-Don’t trust programmers that there are no mistakes – they will be.
-Don’t trust that the shift schedule is correct – run drills on Saturday morning, see how the supervisor closes the shortage of at least three people due to an artificially created scheduling error.
-Do not trust the one who is in charge of safety – let at least one young girl who signed the magazine demonstrate the use of a charged fire extinguisher.
-If subordinates are at another site, do not be lazy to go and talk.
-It is not always possible to notice a production conflict over a video conference, but in a conversation it is easy.
+- Your skepticism is the core of your peaceful rest.
+After all, you could be dragged out of a nightclub at three in the morning on New Year’s Eve and taken to the office to fix a problem.
+Don’t trust reports that everything is fine, demand demonstrable evidence.
+Don’t believe developers when they say there are no errors – there certainly will be some.
+Don’t trust that the shift schedule has been correctly composed – conduct a drill on a Saturday morning, watch how a supervisor covers the shortage of at least three agents due to a deliberately created planning error.
+Don’t trust the person responsible for safety equipment – let at least one young lady, who has signed in the log, demonstrate the use of a charged fire extinguisher.
+If your subordinates are on a different site – don’t be lazy, make a point to visit and talk.
+Identifying a production conflict via video conference isn’t always possible, but in a face-to-face conversation – it’s easy.

-- If you see a production conflict within the team, stop immediately by any available methods, up to the conflict commission and the dismissal of one of the participants.
-Choose the gentlest way to solve the problem, but remember that “talking” and “pulling participants into corners” usually does not work.
+- If you see a production conflict within the team – nip it in the bud immediately using any available methods, up to the conflict commission and dismissal of one of the participants.
+Choose the softest way to solve the problem, but remember, simply “talking” and “putting participants in their corners” usually don’t work.

-- Be a model for subordinates – this is correct, but trite.
-So constantly show them something new.
-I learned a new sales technique – run it in and let your people listen to the record.
-I read about a foreign contact center – make a written translation or report for the guys.
+- Being a role model for your subordinates is correct, but cliché.
+So, always show them something new.
+Learned a new sales technique – test it and let your people listen to the recording.
+Read about a foreign contact center – make a written translation or report for your guys.

 - In times of uncertainty, trust your intuition.
-But remember that uncertainty is associated with fear, and fear makes you twitch.
-Do not make critical decisions until you realize that the situation has become critical.
-If the lights went out in the office of a large CC, and your management and city council do not answer calls, wait 40 minutes.
-Usually, if they don’t fix it during this time, then you can slowly let the operators go, but with the condition to stay in touch.
-If the CC is small, for example, out of 15 places, you can wait for more, the salary losses will be non-critical.
+However, remember that uncertainty is associated with fear, and fear induces twitchiness.
+Don’t make critically important decisions until you understand that the situation has become critical.
+If the lights go out in the office of a large contact center, and your management and city light services are not answering calls, wait for about 40 minutes.
+Usually, if it’s not fixed by that time, you can gradually start letting the agents go, but with the condition to stay connected.
+If the contact center is small, for instance, with 15 seats, you can wait a little longer, the wage losses will not be critical.

-- Do not drink with subordinates, no matter how much you would like to “look at them.”
-At a corporate event, it is correct when employees of the same rank communicate with each other, but not with subordinates.
-Congratulate your people and go to your fellow leaders.
+- Avoid drinking with subordinates, no matter how much you want to “get a closer look at them”.
+At corporate events, it’s appropriate for employees of the same rank to interact with each other, but not with those below them.
+Greet your people and proceed to your fellow managers.

 Reporting in Oki-Toki

-Reports are an important part in any call center.
-They help you see if the campaign is “going” right, if KPIs are being met, how the day has gone by, and what to expect at the end of the month.
-Reports in Oki-Toki can be received in CSV and EXCEL, uploaded via API, remember their settings, and for supervisors, all reports are provided with hints and cross-references to other reports.
-Read more about reports and their types of reports on our blog.
+Reports are crucial in any call centre setting.
+They allow to oversee the campaign’s performance, evaluate KPIs, recap the day, and anticipate the outlook for the end of the month.
+Reports in Oki-Toki can be fetched in CSV and EXCEL formats, exported via API, their settings saved, and for supervisors, all reports are accompanied with tooltips and cross references to other reports.
+More on reports and their types are available in our blog.